ayulearn/my-first-commit/README.md

 *Arrow mark text is the message you written during the commit command inside double quote you can change the message to during commit*

 To get all the commands used [click here](https://github.com/ayulearn/my-first-commit/blob/main/linux-command.txt)

+to learn next step check [git on window](https://github.com/ayulearn/my-first-commit/blob/main/GIT%20ON%20WINDOW%20MACHINE.docx)
+                             👈 this file is useful for all the machines (mac,window,linux) but for linux you must have basic knowledge of linux commands